rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Visualizing Fourier Optics.md

 A lens with a larger numerical aperture will be able to visualize finer details than a lens with a smaller numerical aperture, thus making useful using a medium with a high index of refraction.

 Note that the Abbe diffraction limit is not absolute.
-Resolution beyond this diffraction limit can be achieved in some special cases, by using, for example, evanescent fields or strong non-linear effects.
-See for example [[6]](#references).
+Resolution beyond this diffraction limit can be achieved in some special cases, by using, for example, evanescent fields or strong non-linear effects [[6]](#references).

 <div class="object-and-details">